Skip to content

 ## Devil's Advocate Critique

-[Full critique output from skill]
+[Full critique output from skill, with dispositions filled in]

 ---